Fabian Gottlieb von Bellingshausen: Admiral

-Returning to Kronstadt on 4 August 1821, Bellingshausen was made counter admiral.
-He fought in the Russo-Turkish War of 1828–1829 and attained the rank of vice admiral in 1830.
+Returning to Kronstadt on 4 August 1821, Bellingshausen was made captain-commodore, and received the rank of counter admiral from tsar Nicholas I in 1826.
+He fought in the Russo-Turkish War of 1828–1829, — particularly in the siege of Varna, was promoted to vice admiral in 1830, served as a military governor of port Kronstadt at the approaches to St Petersburg, and gained the rank of admiral in 1843.
 In 1831, he published the book on his Antarctic travel, called Double Investigation of the Southern Polar Ocean and the Voyage Around the World.

 Military governor of Kronstadt

-He became the military governor of Kronstadt, the naval base at the approaches of St Petersburg, from 1839, and died there in 1852.
+In 1839 he became a military governor of Kronstadt, the main base of Russian Baltic Fleet, and died there in 1852.

 Legacy

 Fabian Gottlieb von Bellingshausen is remembered in Russia as one of its greatest admirals and explorers.
 In the Antarctic, multiple geographical features and locations, named in honor of Bellingshausen, remind of his role in exploration of the southern polar region.

 Monuments

 There is a memorial stone of Bellingshausen on the previous site (on the ruins) of Lahhentagge/Lahetaguse manor in Ösel/Saaremaa.

-There is a monument to Bellingshausen in Nikolayev, Ukraine, as well as in Rio de Janeiro, Brazil and in Montevideo, Uruguay.
+There is a monument to Bellingshausen in Mykolaiv, Ukraine, as well as in Rio de Janeiro, Brazil and in Montevideo, Uruguay.

 There is a monument to Admiral Bellingshausen in Kronstadt, near Saint Petersburg in Russia.